-FAQ & Info
+FAQs & Info

 What is microblading?

 Microblading is the latest trend in beauty.
-It is a manual method of implanting pigment, in hair-like strokes, in the epidermis to create the look of naturally full and youthful looking eyebrows.
-It is a semi permanent tattoo.
+It is a manual method of implanting pigment, in hair-like strokes, in the epidermis to create the look of naturally full and youthful-looking eyebrows.
+It is a semi-permanent tattoo.

 What are the course requirements?

-Prior to attending any courses at 3D Microblading™ Career Training all students are required to submit the following items to 3D Microblading™ Career Training no less than 10 working days before attending training:
+Prior to attending any courses at 3D Microblading™ Career Training, all students are required to submit the following items to 3D Microblading™ Career Training no less than 10 working days before attending training:

-3D Microblading™ covers the first year of Blood Borne Pathogens training and certification for our VIP course students.
+3D Microblading™ covers the first year of Blood Borne Pathogens training and certification

-Sign and comply with Training Expectations and Policy.
+Sign and comply with Training Expectations and Policy

-Must be 18 years of age prior to 1st day of attendance.
+Must be 18 years of age prior to 1st day of attendance

-We also ask all students to be in compliance with their county health department requirements for sanitation and safety.
+We also ask all students to be in compliance with their county health department requirements for sanitation and safety

-Do I need any prior certifications such as permanent makeup artist, esthetician or cosmologist to microblade?
+Do I need any prior certifications such as permanent makeup artist, esthetician, or cosmologist to microblade?

-Click the link below to see TATTOOING AND BODY PIERCING | STATE LAWS, STATUTES AND REGULATIONS
+Click the link below to see TATTOOING AND BODY PIERCING | STATE LAWS, STATUTES, AND REGULATIONS

 It’s the responsibility of the student to understand the licensing requirements in their individual areas.
 Please note legislation and government policies are subject to change.
 3D Eyebrows Career Training does not guarantee or assume liability for the accuracy of this information.